Ethel I. Baker Elementary School

 - Category Attribute

-- Ethel I. Baker Elementary School's student population of 712 students has stayed relatively flat over five school years.
+- Ethel I. Baker Elementary School's student population of 685 students has declined by 7% over five school years.

 |Grades Offered||Grades Kindergarten-6|